Overview

 | 2021 | 2,676 | 2,861 | +185 | +6.9% ✓ |

 The 2011 divergence at this site warrants a note: the CIMIS figure of 1,910 GDD (Region I) is unusually low for a Sonoma Valley location and may reflect localised cold air pooling or data quality issues at that specific station during the extreme La Niña event.
-The 2015 and 2021 results — more representative of typical growing seasons — show 3.6% and 6.9% variance respectively.
+The 2015 and 2021 results show 3.6% and 6.9% variance respectively.

 Visual Crossing interpolates between available weather stations.
 In areas with sparse station coverage — particularly remote high-elevation sites, narrow coastal valleys, or areas with complex terrain — the interpolated temperature may not fully capture your vineyard's specific microclimate.
 Cold air drainage, aspect, proximity to water bodies, and urban heat effects are not individually modelled.

 Station density varies significantly by region.
 Napa Valley, with its dense network of CIMIS, NOAA, and private weather stations, benefits from excellent spatial coverage.
-Remote areas of the Sierra Foothills or Southern Hemisphere wine regions may rely on more widely spaced stations with greater interpolation uncertainty.
+Remote areas may rely on more widely spaced stations with greater interpolation uncertainty.

 In years with extreme La Niña cooling, atmospheric rivers, or unusual heat events, variance between the App's output and on-site measurements may be higher than in typical years.
-The 2011 vintage, an extreme La Niña year, produced the largest observed variance across all test sites.
+The 2011 vintage produced the largest observed variance across all test sites.

 The App does not use real-time or forecast weather data.
 GDD calculations for the current season reflect data through the most recently available station observations, typically within 1–3 days of the current date.